grote/seedvault-LFB/README.md

 (which is unlikely to happen, because the entire storage volume cannot be selected on Android 11).

 All files will be processed with every backup run.
-If a file is found in the cache, it is checked if its attributes have not been modified and all its chunks have been backed up.
+If a file is found in the cache, it is checked if its content-modification-indicating attributes have not been modified and all its chunks are still present in the backup storage.
+We might be able to speed up the latter check by initially retrieving a list of all chunks.

 For present unchanged files, an entry will be added to the backup metadata and the TTL in the files cache updated.
 If a file is not found in cache an entry will be added for it.
-Missing or modified files will be put through a chunker which splits up larger files into smaller chunks.
+New and modified files will be put through a chunker which splits up larger files into smaller chunks.
 Initially, the chunker might just return a single chunk, the file itself, to simplify the operation.

-A chunk is hashed (or MACed),
-then encrypted and written to backup storage, if it is not already present.
+A chunk is hashed (with a key / MACed), then (compressed and) encrypted (with authentication) and written to backup storage, if it is not already present.
 New chunks get added to the chunks cache.
 Only after the backup has completed and the backup archive was written, the reference counters of the included chunks will be incremented.

-When all chunks of a file have either been written or were present already, the file item is added to the backup archive with all its chunks and other metadata.
+When all chunks of a file have either been written or were present already, the file item is added to the backup archive with its list of chunk IDs and other metadata.

 When all files have been processed, the backup archive is finalized and written to storage.